stefanjudis/blocky/README.md

 This is an example project to show how to use the `Tray` module and prevent your machine to go into screensaver or sleep mode.

-Blocky will put itself inside of your menu bar and give you an easy way to not interupts you by going into sleep or screensave mode.
+Blocky will put itself inside of your menu bar and give you an easy way to not interupt you by going into sleep or screensave mode.

 ### MacOS